Bachelor of Advanced Humanities (Honours)

 The Bachelor of Advanced Humanities (Honours) program is what we, at UQ, call an embedded honours program, where all students who enrol in and complete the program will graduate with a class of honours.

-Honours in the BAdvHum(Hons) program is based on either a research thesis in a field of study (in the discipline of your primary major or extended major), or as a less popular option, an extended project.
+Honours in the BAdvHum(Hons) program is based on either a research thesis in a field of study (in the discipline of your primary major or extended major), or as a less popular option, an extended project pathway.

-Research Thesis Pathway (Field of Study): by enrolling in a Field of Study you will enrol in research-based courses and complete a thesis on a topic approved by your supervisor.
+Research Thesis Pathway (Field of Study): by enrolling in a Field of Study you will enrol in a 12-unit Honours Research Thesis course, and complete a thesis on a topic approved by your supervisor, as well as a 4-unit Research Design course specific to your discipline.
 Refer to the Field of Study section of the BAdvHum(Hons) course list.

 Progression into a Field of Study is dependent on completing the first 48 units of the program, and obtaining a GPA of 5.5 across all courses comprising: